eze-kiel/shaloc/README.md

 (I didn't find anything better...)

 `shaloc` is a LAN-scoped sharing tool.
-With only 2 principal commands, it is designed to be intuitive, easy and fast to use.
+With only 2 main commands, it is designed to be intuitive, easy and fast to use.

 ## Getting started